bhagyashriyogeshpatil/wanderhub-frontend/README.md

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

-#### Navigation Menu
+#### **Navigation Menu**
-- As a user, I want to view a navigation bar on every page so that I can easily navigate between pages without having to search for navigation options.
+- *As a user*, I want to view a navigation bar on every page so that I can easily navigate between pages without having to search for navigation options.
 (User Story#4)
-- As a user, I want to navigate through pages quickly without page refreshes so that I can view content seamlessly.
+- *As a user*, I want to navigate through pages quickly without page refreshes so that I can view content seamlessly.
 (User Story#5)
-- As a user, I want to easily tell if I am logged in so that I know whether I need to log in or can access logged-in features.
+- *As a user*, I want to easily tell if I am logged in so that I know whether I need to log in or can access logged-in features.
 (User Story#8)

 - Navbar for Desktop (Unauthorized Users)